samagra-singh/take-home-sentient-agent/README.md

 ### Pre-commit Hooks

-- Husky configured for pre-commit hooks
+- Husky is configured for pre-commit hooks
 - Lint-staged runs ESLint on staged files
 - Auto-fixes issues when possible
 - Runs tests for test files